mskilab-org/fishHook/README.md

 ## The FishHook Object
-All of the data manipulations are handled by the fishHook object given entered data.
+All of the data manipulations are handled by the fishHook object.
 You can initialize it as follows.

 ```R